replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Partial Backup {#partial}

-Partial backups, or _application snapshots_, back up only application volumes and application manifests.
-They do not include admin console data or application metadata.
+Partial backups, or _application snapshots_, back up application volumes and application manifests only.

 A common use case for partial backups is to back up an application before you deploy a new version in case you need to roll back.
 For more information about restoring from partial backups, see [Restoring from Backups](snapshots-restoring-full).